2004 Acura NSX -- Introduction

 In designing the NSX, achieving a light overall weight was chosen as the best way to attain the following attributes:

-- Top-rank performance on a par with existing exotics
+- World-class performance comparable to existing exotics

 - Outstanding handling whether in the city or on the highway